Business Rate changes following the budget announcement

 6. Supporting small business schemes

-• Following the recent Budget announcement, we have received details of the proposed government changes to business rates for 2026-27.
+• Following the recent budget announcement, we have received details of the proposed government changes to business rates for 2026-27.
 We are currently preparing and implementing these changes as part of our annual billing process for the next financial year.

 • In the meantime, you can access the Valuation Office Agency (VOA) website, which currently holds information regarding the new multipliers for 2026-27.
 Please see the link below for more details.